 If you have an accident or injury, your health insurance typically helps cover the medical bills.
 But what if your injury results in a total disability that prevents you from working and you need help paying the mortgage, childcare costs and other daily living expenses?
+Or, what happens if you get a disabling illness that results in you not being able to work?
 That's where disability insurance comes in.
-It's not the same as Social Security disability coverage, which has eligibility requirements and a rigorous application process.
-Anyone can choose to get disability insurance to help prepare for what-ifs.
+In contrast to Social Security disability coverage, which has eligibility requirements and a rigorous application process, disability insurance is available to anyone and helps prepare for life’s what-ifs.

 Here are the different disability insurance policies and options:

-- Residual or partial disability riders that continue to pay out in reduced amounts if you're able to work part-time
+- Residual disability riders that continue to pay out in reduced amounts if you're able to work part-time.

-- Individual Credit Disability Insurance: A disability policy that will make payments toward a loan that you're unable to keep up with due to loss of income because of a total disability
+- Individual Credit Disability Insurance: A type of disability insurance policy that will make payments toward a loan that you're unable to keep up with due to loss of income because of a total disability.